mendix/docs/content/en/docs/releasenotes/control-center/_index.md

 #### New Features

 * We have centralized app team roles at the company level.
-This will enhance your ability to govern access across all Mendix applications and also enable the programmatic assignment of app team roles via [the Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).
+This enhances your ability to govern access across all Mendix applications and also enables the programmatic assignment of app team roles via [the Mendix Projects API](/apidocs-mxsdk/apidocs/projects-api/).
 You can migrate the old app-level roles to centralized company-level roles on the [Roles & Permissions](/control-center/roles-and-permissions/#migrate-centralized-roles) page.

 ### September 5, 2024